UltraDeveloper7/Youtube-Downloader/README.md

    - Find the executable file (usually with a `.exe` extension) in the assets or download section.

 3. **Run the Executable:**
-   - Once you have the executable file and, if necessary, Python installed, you can run the application by double-clicking on the executable file.
+   - Once you have the executable file and you can run the application by double-clicking on the executable file.

 Note: Make sure to check the system requirements and any additional instructions provided in the release notes or documentation.